chiarabarbieri/SIBEworkshop_2025/Readme.md

 ## A dataset of Human Diversity

-In this exercise we are going to work with a SNP dataset of different human populations from Western Eurasia.
-The purpose of these analysis is to understand human genetic variation through the lens of population history and linguistic diversity.
+In this exercise we are going to work with a SNP dataset comprising different human populations from Western Eurasia.
+The purpose of these analyses is to understand human genetic variation through the lens of population history and linguistic diversity.

 The individuals are genotyped with a SNP chip array designed by for maximizing information on human diversity and demographic events, named Human Origins (Affymetrix).

-We will using `PLINK`, a software for data manipulation and basic statistics, and `ADMIXTURE` for reconstructing different ancestry across individuals.
+We will using `PLINK`, a software for data manipulation and basic statistics, some R scripts and dedicated packages for population genetic analysis, and `ADMIXTURE` for reconstructing different ancestry across individuals.

 Our dataset includes 173 populations matched with linguistic identifiers